ikskuh/TinyVG/README.md

   - filled with outline ✅
 - Support
   - flat colors ✅
-  - bitmap textures
+  - bitmap textures ❌ (won't be included)
   - linear gradients ✅
   - line widths ✅
-- Can use hinting to allow really small rendering (16²)
+- Can use hinting to allow really small rendering (16²) ❌ (won't be included due to increased complexity)

 ## Use Cases